-Introduction: Star Dome - a Simple and Elegant Geodesic Dome
+Introduction: Star Dome - a Fast and Easy Geodesic Dome

 As a young engineering student I was naturally drawn to geodesic domes as a structural system with their promise of minimal cost and weight for maximum strength.
 In the early 90's I discovered the work Buckminster Fuller and eagerly read of his pioneering work on dome design and construction.
 Over the years I bought and built models Fuller domes from science shops and have built a newspaper tube dome with my kids While I have always been interested to build a large dome structure, the prospect of cutting and joining a large number members and joints had held me back, so I was once again enthused about building a large dome when I came across the Japanese Kyushu Fieldwork Society Stardome layout.